Achievable logoAchievable logo

 Inverse trigonometric functions

-Regular trigonometric functions take an angle θ as the input, and output a trigonometric ratio.
-In the context of triangles, the ratio would be the “opposite side over the hypotenuse” for sine, “adjacent side over hypotenuse” for cosine, etc. (remember the mnemonic SOHCAHTOA).
+Regular trigonometric functions take an angle θ as the input and output a trigonometric ratio.
+In a right-triangle setting, that ratio is “opposite over hypotenuse” for sine, “adjacent over hypotenuse” for cosine, and so on (SOHCAHTOA).

 sin(4π)=22⟺sin−1(22)=4π

-To find the derivative of the inverse sine (sin−1(x) or arcsin(x)) function, we use the fact that
+To find the derivative of the inverse sine function (sin−1(x) or arcsin(x)), start with the equivalent relationship

 y=sin−1(x)⟺x=sin(y)